mech0ctopus/rrt-global-planner/README.md

 An example launch file for using `RRTGlobalPlanner` with the [TurtleBot3 Simulation](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/) is located in [rrt-global-planner/launch](https://github.com/mech0ctopus/rrt-global-planner/tree/main/launch).

 An example RViz config file for using `RRTGlobalPlanner` with the [TurtleBot3 Simulation](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/) is located in [rrt-global-planner/config](https://github.com/mech0ctopus/rrt-global-planner/tree/main/config).

+## Troubleshooting
+If you find that the RRT global planner continues to produce plans even after a solution has been found, try setting the `/move_base/planner_frequency` to 0.
+Zero is normally what the default value is (see `planner_frequency` on the [move_base Wiki](http://wiki.ros.org/move_base)), but that's not what the value is in the turtlebot examples.
+If you're running the turtlebot examples, you can change the parameter in `turtlebot3_navigation/param/move_base_params.yaml`.

+If you see that the RRT planner repeatedly fails to find a solution, you may want to play around with the parameters in the `rrt_global_planner.yaml`.

 ## ROS API
 ### Published Topics